-Health Claims for Auto Insurance Processing (HCAIP) is responsible for the operation of the electronic processing system (HCAI) for automobile insurance claims.
+Health Claims for Auto Insurance Processing (HCAIP) is responsible for the operation of the electronic processing system (HCAI) for automobile insurance claims for rehabilitation post-accident.
 This system allows health care facilities and insurers to communicate with each other by facilitating the transmission of Ontario claim forms (OCFs).
 The aim is to facilitate the claims adjudication process.
 Data which has all personal identifiers removed (aggregated data) is also used to assess how insurance resources are accommodating the needs of claimants.
 In order to fulfill our mandate the HCAI system contains sensitive personal health information.
 Protecting this information is the job of HCAIP, healthcare providers, insurers and the claimants.

 HCAIP commits to: